An Excerpt from active measures: part ii

 He handed the photo back to Zamanian.
 “Take leave tomorrow.
 The whole day,” he said.
 “You should be with your wife.”

 Zamanian sniffed and wiped his eyes.
 “Thank you.”
 He put the wallet back in his pocket.
-“Thank you so much.”
+“You are very kind, baradar.”

-Taghavi put on his reading glasses, took the book from his lap, and opened to a dog-eared page as the engines roared to full power.
+Taghavi slid on reading glasses, took the book from his lap, and opened to a dog-eared page as the engines roared to full power.
 He could still feel Zamanian’s eyes on him.

 “What are you reading?” the captain asked hesitantly.